junhonglim49791/nutriq-product_description-translation/README.md

 6. **Output:**
 After processing, `malay_description.xlsx` will be generated that preserves the original structure.
 The existing `Main Description` column will be updated with the translated content.

-## 🛒 How to Update Product Descriptionin Lazada
+## 🛒 How to Update Product Description in Lazada

 1. **Download the Excel file** for your current product listings using **Bulk Edit**.
    *(This is very important because we are overwriting the `English Decription Field` with the translations)*